 The ability to zone our homes to promote and sustain a focus on ‘active rest’ (an engaged use of downtime that naturally counteracts stress as well as supporting resilience and good immune function) could become an important consideration in how we furnish our homes.

-Multi-functional furniture could increasingly be used to keep spaces flexible - coffee tables that also can be benches, console tables that can double as desks - allowing living spaces to rise to the challenge of instinctively integrating healthy routines and habits into everyday life.
+Multi-functional and bespoke furniture could increasingly be used to keep spaces flexible - coffee tables that also can be benches, console tables that can double as desks - allowing living spaces to rise to the challenge of instinctively integrating healthy routines and habits into everyday life.